The Stormlight Archive: Oathbringer

 Similar to its predecessor, Oathbringer debuted at No. 1 on The New York Times Hardcover Fiction Bestseller list.
-It also debuted at No. 1 on the Audible list, No. 2 on the New York Times combined print/ebook bestseller list and No. 6 on the Sunday Times of London hardcover list in the United Kingdom.

 In a review for The A.V.
 Club, Samantha Nelson commented that "Oathbringer shows that Sanderson's story might not be powerful enough to last the 10 books the author has planned.
-The book does have some surprises, with heroic deeds not always going as well as planned, and there’s a lot of great humor", concluding that "Sanderson needs to keep things fresh if their battle is going to be worth continuing."
+The book does have some surprises, with heroic deeds not always going as well as planned, and there's a lot of great humor", concluding that "Sanderson needs to keep things fresh if their battle is going to be worth continuing."

 Aidan Moher for Barnes & Noble said, in a more positive review, that "Three volumes deep into the Stormlight Archive, Sanderson continues to deliver on every promise the genre has ever made.
-It’s got a ton of action and warfare and it adds new layers to his trademark magic systems."
+It's got a ton of action and warfare and it adds new layers to his trademark magic systems."

 Rhythm of War

 Rhythm of War, like the previous two novels in the series, debuted at No. 1 on The New York Times Hardcover Fiction Bestseller list.
-It also debuted at No. 1 on the NY Times combined print/ebook list and the Amazon Top 20 Most Sold Books of the Week list.
-In the U.K., Rhythm of War debuted at No. 3 on the Sunday Times of London hardcover list.

-Joshua S Hill of Fantasy Book Review gave the book a 4/10, stating that "Rhythm of War was more of a slog than it needed to be", going on to state that "Not only does this book bring with it any of the normal difficulties with reviewing one book in the middle of a much longer series, or such a lengthy book as this (1,220 pages), but Sanderson is quite obviously positioning 'The Stormlight Archive' as the great magnum opus of his career and, therefore, the foundational connection upon which all other "Cosmere" books hinge."
+Joshua S Hill of Fantasy Book Review gave the book a 4/10, stating that "Rhythm of War was more of a slog than it needed to be", going on to state that "Not only does this book bring with it any of the normal difficulties with reviewing one book in the middle of a much longer series, or such a lengthy book as this (1,220 pages), but Sanderson is quite obviously positioning 'The Stormlight Archive' as the great magnum opus of his career and, therefore, the foundational connection upon which all other 'Cosmere' books hinge."

 In a more positive review, Bill Capossere of Fantasy Literature gave Rhythm of War four out of five stars, stating, "Rhythm of War is absolutely a fun read, an interesting read, mostly a compelling read despite some bogging down here and there."
-He went on to state that "It’s not my favorite book in the series (that would be Words of Radiance), but Sanderson, besides being amazingly prolific, is also amazingly consistent, almost always falling for me in the 4 to 4.5 range."
+He went on to state that "It's not my favorite book in the series (that would be Words of Radiance), but Sanderson, besides being amazingly prolific, is also amazingly consistent, almost always falling for me in the 4 to 4.5 range."